capitanA/Flask_API_SQLAlchemy/README.md

-# REST APIs with Restfull and SQLAlchemy
+# REST APIs using Flask with Restfull and SQLAlchemy

-##this script is aimed to have different API by utilizing the SQLAlchemy ORM for CRUD operations into the datbase.
+'''this script is aimed to have different APIs for a store by utilizing the SQLAlchemy ORM for CRUD operations into the datbase.'''